tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-0.md

     1. function declarations & expressions
     1. functions as *first-class* objects
     1. ES6 Block & Script Scope
+    1. Variable "hoisting" and the "Temporal Dead Zone"
     1. ES6 Arrow Functions
     1. more practice with the debugger
 1. [JavaScript Events & the `this` keyword](./web-apps-6.md)